 This site focuses on products that don’t contain any palm oil.
 However, it’s easier to avoid it when you know the products that contain it.
-In this way, you’ll know what to look for.
+Use this resource list as a guide to help you know what to look for.

 Foods that contain palm oil